GradiaHealth/gradia-debugging-interview-public/README.md

 ### CreateRedirectFunction

 - Is given an input event object, and then puts a redirect object in the database
-- Responsible for vinding a valid short code to use
+- Responsible for finding a valid short code to use
 - Calls external backend API to perform DB operations
 - Input Parameters: